umbertocicciaa/umbertocicciaa.github.io/index.md

 ## 📂 **PROJECTS**

 - **[AWS MlOps](https://github.com/umbertocicciaa/aws-mlops)**
-  _Python, AWS, Sagemaker, Glue, S3, Lambda, Eventbridge_
+  _Python, AWS, Sagemaker, Glue, S3, Lambda, Eventbridge, Kubernetes_

   - Designed and deployed an MLOps pipeline using AWS SageMaker to automate the training and  evaluation of regression models on Parquet data from S3, ensuring reproducible workflows.
   - Integrated model performance evaluation with conditional logic to trigger automated model   registration and deployment using Lambda functions, enhancing reliability and control.
   - Provisioned infrastructure with Terraform, enabling end-to-end automation of the ML pipeline, including model deployment to a real-time REST API endpoint for production predictions.
+  - Deployed a streamlit frontend in a kubernetes cluster for make and visualize prediction.

 - **[Spark + Hadoop Air analysis](https://github.com/umbertocicciaa/air-flights-big-data-unical)**
   _Python, Spark, Hadoop, Docker, K8s, Scikit-learn, Streamlit_